manoj12ravi/ESP32-DHT11-MQTT/README.md

 #define GREEN_PIN 18
 #define BLUE_PIN 17
 #define DHT_PIN 4

-Topics Used
+## Topics Used

 Temperature Topic: esp32-manoj – Publishes temperature data.
 Humidity Topic: esp32-manoj/humidity – Publishes humidity data.
 LED Control Topic: esp32-manoj/led – Receives commands to control the RGB LED.

-How to Use
+## How to Use
-1. Clone This Repository
+# 1. Clone This Repository
-bash
-Copy code

 git clone https://github.com/<your-username>/ESP32-MQTT-DHT11.git

-2. Open the Code in Arduino IDE
+# 2. Open the Code in Arduino IDE

 Ensure you have the necessary libraries installed:

 WiFi.h
 DHT.h
 PubSubClient.h

-3. Update Configurations
+# 3. Update Configurations

 Modify the WiFi, MQTT, and pin configurations in the code to match your setup.

-4. Upload the Code
+# 4. Upload the Code

 Compile and upload the code to your ESP32 board using the Arduino IDE.

-5. Interact via MQTT
+# 5. Interact via MQTT
 You can control the LED and receive sensor data by subscribing to or publishing messages on the MQTT topics.

-Example MQTT Commands
+## Example MQTT Commands

-Set LED to Red
+# Set LED to Red
-bash
-Copy code

 mosquitto_pub -h broker.mqtt.cool -t "esp32-manoj/led" -m "red"

-Set LED to Green
+# Set LED to Green
-bash
-Copy code

 mosquitto_pub -h broker.mqtt.cool -t "esp32-manoj/led" -m "green"

-Publish Temperature Data
+# Publish Temperature Data
-bash
-Copy code

 mosquitto_pub -h broker.mqtt.cool -t "esp32-manoj" -m "25.0"

-Troubleshooting
+# Troubleshooting

 MQTT Connection Issues:
 Ensure the MQTT broker is reachable.
 Double-check your WiFi credentials.

-Sensor Read Errors:
+# Sensor Read Errors:

 Verify the DHT11 sensor wiring.
 Ensure the sensor is functioning properly.

-LED Not Responding:
+# LED Not Responding:

 Check if correct pins are used.
 Confirm the LED control topic receives messages.

-Future Enhancements
+# Future Enhancements

 Add support for multiple sensors.
 Implement more advanced control features, such as dynamic thresholds for LED changes.
 Integrate a web interface for easier control and monitoring.